YunoHost/project-organization/adminsys_charter.md

  * report to other adminsys the operations performed on the infrastructure
  * produce documentation on their infrastructure and services;
- * create an announcement on the forum to announce any maintenance or breakdown.
+ * create an announcement on the forum to announce any important maintenance or outage.